 Going through annual reports, she would analyze income statements and read balance sheets.
 Using her capital and cash flow, she began acquiring positions, growing her ownership year after year, and watching her passive income expand.

 During the 50-plus year period that followed her decision to begin managing money until her death, Scheiber operated from her tiny apartment in New York City.
 Toward the end of her life, she quietly arranged for her fortune, which had blossomed despite booms and busts, war and peace, and great societal changes, to be donated to Yeshiva University, the funds devoted to a scholarship designed to help support deserving women.
 The donation came as a shock—nobody knew she had the kind of money she did, nor that she intended to give it away.

 Anne Scheiber's Six Key Principles of Investing

-As her dividends grew, Scheiber put them back into buying more shares so they, in turn, could generate more dividends of their own.
-Dividends upon dividends upon dividends, her willingness to shovel money back into her portfolio, constantly adding to her diversified collection of ownership stakes allowed her to not only reduce risk by spreading her money out among more firms, they also accelerated her compound annual growth rate.
+- She Reinvested Dividends, Allowing Her Money to Compound More Quickly: As her dividends grew, Scheiber put them back into buying more shares so they, in turn, could generate more dividends of their own.
+Dividends upon dividends upon dividends, her willingness to shovel money back into her portfolio, constantly adding to her diversified collection of ownership stakes allowed her to not only reduce risk by spreading her money out among more firms they also accelerated her compound annual growth rate.

 One of the biggest flaws with both professional and amateur investors is that they focus on changes in market capitalization or share price only.
 With most mature, stable companies, a substantial part of the profits is returned to shareholders in the form of cash dividends.
 That means you cannot measure the ultimate wealth created for investors solely by looking at stock price increases—you have to focus more on total return.